2.1.10. Ransomware detect engine

 The GCenter includes an engine capable of detecting ransomware executions.

-Ransomware is malware that blocks access to the computer or files by encrypting them and demands ransom payments from the victim to regain access.
+A ransomware is a malware that blocks access to the computer or files by encrypting them and demands ransom payments from the victim to regain access.

 Most ransomware will not only encrypt files locally on an infected computer but will also try to encrypt all files accessible from network shares.